samuelluohaoen1/spring-boot-microservices/README.md

 Also note that the current edge server is overly simple in a couple ways:

 * It does not do load balancing among multiple instances of the same component.
 * It does not hide the APIs of other components.
 So if somehow someone knows the URL of our non-edge components, they can access it freely.
 This is a serious security issue.
-This issue shall be resolved in later demo projects using **Spring Security**.
+This issue shall be resolved in later demo projects using **Spring Security** and **Spring Cloud**.
 * It does not implement the **Service Discover** pattern.
-* ...
-And many more
+* ... and many more

 All the above problems shall be addressed in later projects.

+## 5. Testing Microservices